Rosewood massacre: History includes Rosewood

 Philomena Goins Doctor died in 1991.
 Her son Arnett was, by that time, "obsessed" with the events in Rosewood.
 Although he was originally excluded from the Rosewood claims case, he was included after this was revealed by publicity.
-By that point, the case had been taken on a pro bono basis by one of Florida's largest legal firms.
+By that point, the case had been taken on a pro bono basis by one of Florida's largest legal firms Holland & Knight.
+Attorney Stephen Hanlon brought on lawyer Martha Barnett who he credits for successfully changing the minds of the Florida state legislature, which had been thought of as an impossible task.
 In 1993, the firm filed a lawsuit on behalf of Arnett Goins, Minnie Lee Langley, and other survivors against the state government for its failure to protect them and their families.

 Survivors participated in a publicity campaign to expand attention to the case.
 Langley and Lee Ruth Davis appeared on The Maury Povich Show on Martin Luther King Day in 1993.
 Gary Moore published another article about Rosewood in the Miami Herald on March 7, 1993; he had to negotiate with the newspaper's editors for about a year to publish it.
 At first they were skeptical that the incident had taken place, and secondly, reporter Lori Rosza of the Miami Herald had reported on the first stage of what proved in December 1992 to be a deceptive claims case, with most of the survivors excluded.
 "If something like that really happened, we figured, it would be all over the history books", an editor wrote.

 Arnett Doctor told the story of Rosewood to print and television reporters from all over the world.
 He raised the number of historic residents in Rosewood, as well as the number who died at the Carrier house siege; he exaggerated the town's contemporary importance by comparing it to Atlanta, Georgia as a cultural center.
 Doctor wanted to keep Rosewood in the news; his accounts were printed with few changes.
 According to historian Thomas Dye, Doctor's "forceful addresses to groups across the state, including the NAACP, together with his many articulate and heart-rending television appearances, placed intense pressure on the legislature ... to do something about Rosewood".
 In December 1996, Doctor told a meeting at Jacksonville Beach that 30 women and children had been buried alive at Rosewood, and that his facts had been confirmed by journalist Gary Moore.
 He was embarrassed to learn that Moore was in the audience.
 As the Holland & Knight law firm continued the claims case, they represented 13 survivors, people who had lived in Rosewood at the time of the 1923 violence, in the claim to the legislature.